-We have now released a vertical navigation for slide-based Micro Experiences with new animated transitions, allowing users to seamlessly progress through an experience by scrolling up or down or using an arrow key, without feeling like they even are filling out a traditional form.
+We have now released a vertical navigation for slide-based NextGen Experiences with new animated transitions, allowing users to seamlessly progress through an experience by scrolling up or down or using an arrow key, without feeling like they even are filling out a traditional form.

 Custom Time Window for Instant Win Rewards (15th October 2020)

 In addition to everyone wins, random, odds-based, daily, and hourly prize allocation options, we have now introduced also the possibility to give away a certain number of rewards during your chosen time window.
 Prizes will then be distributed using randomly-chosen winning moments within the custom timeframe.